hasii2011/versionoverlord/README.md

 VersionOverlord means to handle this problem by providing a set of Python command line scripts to automate updating the first three of the above dependency specification locations

-* querySlug -- queries repositories for their latest release version
+* querySlugs -- queries repositories for their latest release version
 * createSpec -- creates a dependency specification for a project
 * updateDeps -- updates the supported dependency locations using the generated specification